lee-naish/dev-aia.github.io/README.md

 # Algorithms in Action

-This is a copy of the real thing for messing about with web deployment hosted in github (ome progress but...:
+This is a copy of the real thing for messing about with web deployment hosted in github (ome progress but...):